 Photo by Katie Hayward

-Full-time students typically take three twelve-week modules each term during the first two years of their studies for increased subject diversity.
+Full-time students typically six modules a year during the first two years of their studies for increased subject diversity.
 In the final year, students complete a literature, language or combined dissertation in an area of their choosing, along with four other selected modules.

 Part-time students may negotiate their programme of study with their tutors to suit their own individual needs and requirements.